Publication

 The GDPR applies to the processing of personal data in the context of the establishment of a controller or processor in the EU.

-It also contains express extra-territorial provisions and will apply to controllers or processors based outside the EU that: (i) offer goods or services to individuals in the EU; or (ii) monitor individuals within the EU.
+It also contains express extra-territorial provisions and applies to controllers or processors based outside the EU that: (i) offer goods or services to individuals in the EU; or (ii) monitor individuals within the EU.
 Controllers and processors caught by these provisions will need to appoint a representative in the EU, subject to certain limited exemptions.

 The European Data Protection Board has issued Guidelines on the territorial scope of the GDPR (3/2018).